Domestic GSHP FAQs

 If a central heat pump supplying heat to multiple homes via a heat network, the owner of the heat network will charge the homeowner a heat price which includes the cost of running the heat pumps and network.
 You do not pay the electricity directly other than electricity for other appliances in your home.

-We have two heat pump manufacturers in Britain (domestic heat pumps).
+We have heat pump manufacturers in Britain (domestic heat pumps).
 Others are built all over the world.

 Yes – there are heat pumps capable of both heating and cooling.
 Heat pumps are actually chillers in reverse.
 You will need to make sure to select a heat pump capable of this in the first place – ask your installer.
 And you need to make sure your emitters are capable of emitting cool as well as heat.
 Condensation on pipework can be a problem and normal radiators are not a good type of cooling emitter.
 Convector radiators are good.